 The design of a storm drain system requires that data be collected and documented in an organized fashion.
-A Hydraulics Report should be submitted which contains the related calculations (whether performed by hand or computer).
+Hydraulics reports should include all related calculations (whether performed by hand or computer).
 See Appendix 1-3 of this manual for guidelines on what information should be submitted and recommendations on how it should be organized.